 Figure 1: 2D + 3D views of RTOS vs separation kernel architecture

 Implemented properly, separation kernels:

 - Simplify security and safety analyses

 - Unlock modular system design options unattainable from tradition operating system (OS) architectures

-Separation kernels allow the design principles of the Modular Open Systems Approach (MOSA) to be extended and efficiently enforced.
+Separation kernels allow the design principles of MOSA to be extended and efficiently enforced.
 With a separation kernel foundation, operating system (OS)-agnostic VM modules avoid vendor lock-in and support a wider spectrum of OS loads; from bare-metal, to RTOS, to enterprise OS.
 Design freedom and flexibility is enhanced, allowing a “Goldilocks” mix of just enough RTOS to be used.
 In this sense, separation kernels promote choice by enabling more combinations of technology to fit together.

 DESIGN AND VERIFICATION OF SECURE SYSTEMS

 The separation kernel concept was first described by John Rushby in his 1981 paper Design and Verification of Secure Systems.
 Rushby writes:

 “...the task of a separation kernel is to create an environment which is indistinguishable from that provided by a physically distributed system: it must appear as if each regime is a separate, isolated machine and that information can only flow from one machine to another along known external communication lines.”